F4NT0/CodeInTheShell/README.md

-# CodeInTheShell
+# Code in the Shell

-:scroll: Repository with infos to read in terminal about technologies
+* Repository to Keep my Scripts and Information to use in Linux CLI Shells